griffda/PROCESS-/documentation/proc-pages/eng-models/tf-coil.md

     <br><br>
     <figcaption><i>
       <p style='text-align: center;'>
         Figure 6: Resistive TF coil inboard leg structure at mid-plane.
-Each turn is wrapped with an insulation layer and cooling channels.
-The position and the number of cooling shown is not representative of a
-        <em>PROCESS</em> design choice as averaged cooling fraction to
-        parametrize the cooling.
+The disjoint steel case (no lateral case) are shown in light grey.
+The ground insulation wrapping the turns is shown in grey and the conductor region containing the turns in light blue.
+The dotted blue illustrate the location of the 6 coils turn.
       </p>
     </i></figcaption>
     <br>